lammps/lammps/doc/src/Howto_peri.rst

 - particles must be created on a :doc:`simple cubic lattice <lattice>`
 - using the :doc:`atom style peri <atom_style>` is required
 - an :doc:`atom map <atom_modify>` is required for indexing particles
-- The :doc:`skin distance <neighbor>` used when computing neighborlists should be defined appropriately for your choice of simulation parameters.
+- The :doc:`skin distance <neighbor>` used when computing neighbor lists should be defined appropriately for your choice of simulation parameters.
 The *skin* should be set to a value such that the peridynamic horizon plus the skin distance is larger than the maximum